-here

-- a her - b ADVERB You say here to mean the place where you are.
-I'll stand here and wait. - here and there PHRASE Here and there means in various places.
-Bits of paper were lying here and there on the floor. - e hero heroes heroine heroines

-Noun 1 A hero is a man or boy who has done something brave and good.
-Noun 2 The hero of a story is the man or boy that the story is about.
-See heroine.

-NOUN 1 A heroine is a woman or girl who has done something brave and good.

-Noun 2 The heroine of a story is the woman or girl that the story is about.
-See hero.
+here Œ ADVERB You say here to mean the b place where you are.
+I'll stand here C here and there PHRASE Here and there means in various places.
+Bits of paper d were lying here and there on the floor. hero heroes NOUN 1 A hero is a man or boy who has done something brave and good.
+NOUN 2 The hero of a story is the man or boy that the story is about.
+See heroine. heroine heroines NOUN 1 A heroine is a woman or girl who has done something brave and NOUN 2 The heroine of a story is the k woman or girl that the story is about. heron herons NOUN A heron is a bird that lives near m water and eats fish. n 0 u

-heron herons

-k

-p

-q

-u
+Next to the entry-word is the small bold text that indicates the part of speech and shows the plural form of the word.
+It tells us whether the word is a noun, verb, conjunction.